 If baby is sitting up, they’ll love rolling a ball back and forth with you on the grass.
 Bring a bunch of balls in different colors and sizes and get ready for some giggles.
 Make it a real afternoon outing and pack a picnic!

 Most little kids get a huge kick out of splashing around in water, so as long as you’re closely supervising, water play can be one of the best outdoor activities for babies.
-Head to the beach or community pool, find a local playground with sprinklers or even step out into your backyard with a sensory water bin—simply fill a plastic tray with a couple inches of water and add a few plastic toys, and let baby splash and play to their heart’s content.
+Head to the beach or community pool (if it’s open), find a local playground with sprinklers or even step out into your backyard to enjoy a baby pool or sensory water bin—simply fill a plastic tray with a couple inches of water and add a few plastic toys, and let baby splash and play to their heart’s content.

 Okay, so maybe baby’s about a tenth of the size of the thing—but still, flying a kite can be a fun family activity.
 Pack a picnic, spread out a blanket, plop baby down (don’t forget the sunscreen) and let that kite take to the skies.
 Baby will love watching the colorful fabric dancing in the air as you and your partner help maneuver it together.

 Many local farms will let you come in and pick your own fruits and veggies (strawberries and blueberries are perfect summer treats) and usually at market price.
 This is a great way to show baby where our food comes from, and they’ll love eating their own pickings.

 Grab a few toy instruments and duck outside for a fun music-making activity.
 Maracas, tambourines, pianos and drums all make for excellent baby-friendly instruments, but you don’t need special tools to jam out—pots, pans, metal bowls and wooden spoons are also baby-safe and make plenty of entertaining noise.